tradingstrategy-ai/web3-ethereum-defi/contracts/guard/README.md

   - Owner (who can withdraw assets)
   - Asset manager (who can decide on trades)

+This code is prototype code for Trading Strategy Protocol Minimal Viable Product version and not indented for wider distribution.

 ## Guard activities

 Guard will check for activities asset manager perform, all of them which need to be whitelisted by the owner: